deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

    Example ``.deegree`` directory

 As you see, this ``.deegree`` directory contains four subdirectories.
 Every subdirectory corresponds to a deegree workspace.
-Besides the configuration files inside the workspace, a small number of global configuration files exist:
+Besides the configuration files inside the workspace, three global configuration files exist:

 .. raw:: latex